 - (30 mins) General Discussion Topics - 1.
-TOMORROW is the PR Merge Deadline.
-All PRs for 7.2 should be merged this week.
-Any not merged, are highly likely to miss 7.2.
-(Note: bug fixes can still be merged after this week as long as they are well tested.) - 2.
+Finishing up 7.2 - a.
+Please review 7.2 Release Notes (Draft) - All 7.2 documentation has been updated, especially Installing DSpace, Upgrading DSpace, User Interface Configuration, User Interface Customization, and Embargo.
+Reviews/updates are welcome. - 2.
 Open Repositories 2022 (June 6-9 in Denver).
 Who is planning to attend?
 What would we want to plan for DSpace 7? - a.
-DSpace 7.2/7.3 workshop: Should we submit a proposal for an in-person workshop at OR2022?
-Or should we consider doing an online workshop at a different date? - b.
-DSpace 7.2/7.3 talks: Same question.
-We could aim for a series of talks at OR2022, or we could look to schedule a virtual user group some other time in 2022. - 3.
+DSpace 7.2/7.3 workshop: Leaning towards holding an online workshop/webinar instead of a workshop at OR2022. - b.
+DSpace 7.2/7.3 talks: Team noted it would be best to have at least one DSpace 7 talk at OR2022 in order to provide an update to the OR community.
+Additional talks might be moved online perhaps alongside the online workshop? - DSquare team would like quick feedback on 3 screenshots/mockups for "Recently Added Items": https://github.com/DSpace/dspace-angular/issues/667#issuecomment-1022805259 - a.
+Option 1: "Load more" button to load more recent items into the same page.
+(This is similar to "Load more" option for items with many bitstreams or many authors) - b.
+Option 2: Generic pagination (Next/Previous) similar to Browse By pages (e.g. /browse/dateissued). - c.
+Option 3: Numbered pagination, similar to search results page. - 4.
 Planning / Prep for 7.3.
-Feel free to start claiming (high priority) tickets from either of these two boards: - b.
-7.x Tier 1 Board (all remaining highest priority features) - 4.
-(Other Topics?) - (30 mins) Planning for next week - Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
-We'd like to keep this column as small as possible.
-Review the 7.2 Project Board - Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
+Feel free to start claiming (high priority) tickets from either of these two boards: - a.
+7.3 Board (all incomplete/unclaimed 7.2 tickets have been moved to here) - b.
+7.x Tier 1 Board (all remaining highest priority features) - 5.
+(Other Topics?) - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
+We'd like to keep this column as small as possible. - Review the 7.2 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
 If new "high" or "medium" priority tickets come in, developers should move effort off of "low" priority tasks. - Volunteer developers are allowed to work on tickets regardless of priority, but ideally will review code in priority order.